top of page

 The route can be found HERE to gain an overview of the adventure that lies ahead.

 You have a real treat in store here.
 The route we have created is an absolute corker, if we do say so ourselves.
-The route was checked in full during the 2022 Test Pilot event.
-We had a right adventure on that journey, and from our learnings there, we have since refined the route to tweak and make even better for you.
+The route was checked in full during the 2022 Test Pilot event and refined further in 2023.
 You will cover sections along some of the best trails in the UK, as well as finding yourself experiencing euphoric moments on the little-known and unexpected gems you’ll discover.

 Please be aware that due to the nature of events like this, particularly with the scale of Run Britannia, it is almost certain that we will be forced to make route changes during the event.
 This could be due to trail closures, livestock, weather or any other number of factors.
 When this does happen, safe to say that your Rat Race crew will be right there supporting you and getting you back on track as soon as we can.